Youth Rehabilitation Order

 A Youth Rehabilitation Order is a community sentence used for the majority of young people who offend.

-It is the standard community sentence used for the majority of young people who offend unless it is compulsory for a Referral Order to be made.
+It's the standard community sentence for the majority of young people offending, unless it's compulsory a Referral Order is made.

 The YRO takes effect on the day that it is made and can run for up to three years.
 The YRO lasts until the end of the longest requirement.
 Some requirements might have shorter timescales and finish before the end of the YRO.
 There is no minimum length although in practice Orders shorter than three months are rarely made.